 Lord O'Donnell CB, KCB, GCB, FBA

-Trustee since 2012.
+Trustee since October 2012.
 Press secretary to Prime Minister John Major (1990-94).
 UK executive director on the boards of the IMF and the World Bank (1997-98).
-At the UK Treasury, appointed Managing Director of Macroeconomic Policy and International Finance in 1999, serving as Permanent Secretary from 2002 to 2005.
-Appointed to the House of Lords in 2012, having served three British prime ministers as Cabinet Secretary and Head of Civil Service from 2005 to 2011.
+At the UK Treasury, appointed managing director of macroeconomic policy and international finance in 1999, serving as permanent secretary from 2002 to 2005.
+Appointed to the House of Lords in 2012, having served as cabinet secretary and head of the civil service from 2005 to 2011.
 Made a fellow of the British Academy in 2014.
 Chairman of Frontier Economics, a strategic adviser to TD Bank Group, a nonexecutive director at Brookfield Asset Management, and a visiting professor at the London School of Economics and University College London.
 President of the Institute of Fiscal Studies and chair of trustees of Pro Bono economics.

 Retired as a trustee in October 2017, having served since May 2006.